maniospas/Blombly/docs/basics/builtins.md

 Counter is 5
 </pre>

-We typically want to differentiate between try results that hold errors and those that do not.
+You will typically want to differentiate between try results that hold errors and those that do not.
-This is achieved through the `catch` statement, which is equivalent to a conditional statement that checks whether the condition is an error.
+In those cases, use `catch`, which is effectively a special conditional statement that checks whether the condition is an error.
+Missing values are not considered errors for the purposes of this statement.
 Usage is demonstrated below, where the the return signal is intercepted to stop the loop immediately.
-If no value is returned, the result obtains an error value.
+If no value or error is intercepted, the result becomes a missing value error than can be caught.

 ```java
 start = "start:"|read|int;